The Court of Québec

 The Small Claims Division

 Procedure in the Small Claims Division is simple and informal.
 The claimant cannot be represented by a lawyer, unless allowed because of the complexity of the case.
 The proceedings are conducted by the judge, who examines the witnesses and hears the parties.
-Judgments in the Small Claims Division are final and cannot be appealed.
+The judgment of the Small Claims Division is final and cannot be appealed.

-It is important to note that this Division also hears various tax cases involving both income tax and other types of taxes.
+Please note that the Small Claims Division also hears certain tax-related claims, involving both income tax and other types of taxes.
 A taxpayer may file an appeal concerning a tax matter to this Division.
 Since this question is relatively complex, it is preferable to contact Revenu Québec for more information.

 The Criminal and Penal Division